Low carbon and renewable energy economy, UK: 2023

 Nôl i'r tabl cynnwys

-5. Glossary
+6. Glossary

-Confidence Interval
+Confidence Intervals

-Confidence intervals (CI) are a standard way of expressing the statistical accuracy of survey-based estimates.
+Confidence intervals (CIs) are a standard way of expressing the statistical accuracy of survey-based estimates.
 A 95% confidence interval is the range within which the true population value would fall for 95% of the time, if the survey was repeated.
 If an estimate has a high error level, the corresponding confidence interval will be very large.

 Employment

-Employment is measured in terms of full-time equivalent (FTE) employees, where one FTE employee may be thought of as one person working full time for one year.
+Employment is measured in terms of full-time equivalent (FTE) employees, where one FTE employee may be thought of as one person working full-time for one year.

 Industry

-Businesses are classified into an industry using the current Standard Industrial Classification (SIC) 2007 by the type of economic activity in which they are engaged.
+Businesses are classified into an industry using the current Standard Industrial Classification 2007 by the type of economic activity in which they are engaged.
 The Low Carbon and Renewable Energy Economy (LCREE) Survey samples UK businesses in these 14 industries, but not all sub-groups within these industries are sampled:

 • A - agriculture, forestry and fishing